 In addition, as of the same date, the trust department of Keystone Bank, as fiduciary, custodian or agent, had the power to vote 1,181,148 shares of Keystone common stock, representing approximately 2% of the then outstanding Keystone common stock.
 The trust department of Keystone Bank will vote these shares in accordance with the terms of the respective governing documents, applicable law and the trust department's fiduciary policies.
-The trust department will make a determination as to how it will vote these shares following receipt of this document.
+The trust department will will vote these shares following receipt of this document.